-2. In a small bowl, mix the sugar and soy sauce and stir until the sugar has dissolved.
+In a small bowl, mix the sugar and soy sauce and stir until the sugar has dissolved.
 Set aside.

-3. Heat the remaining 3 tablespoons of oil over a medium-high flame in a wok or wide skillet.
-Add the diced ginger.
-Let it sizzle for a few minutes then add the onion, carrots, and water chestnuts and stir-fry until they start to soften.
+Heat the remaining 3 tablespoons of oil in a wok or wide skillet over a medium-high heat.
+Add the minced ginger.
+Let it sizzle for a few minutes, then add the onion, carrots, and water chestnuts.
+Stir fry until they start to soften.

-4. While the onions and vegetables are cooking, heat 1 teaspoon oil in a small saucepan.
+While the onions and vegetables are cooking, heat 1 teaspoon oil in a small saucepan.
 Add half of the scallions, let them sizzle for a second, then add the frozen peas plus 2 teaspoons of water.
 Cover and cook until the peas are tender.
 Set aside.